applicaster/developer.applicaster.com/content/app-analytics/App-Analytics.md

 **Sync Button Clicked** | Measures tapping on the sync button.
 **Sync Button Closed** | Measures tapping on the 'close' button of the sync button. iOS only - Android has back functionality instead of close button
 **Tap Notification** | Measures when a user taps on a push notification or reminder notification.
 Identify which particular push messages bring in the most users and how that fits within the greater flow of user behavior.
-**Tap Atom Feed** | Measures when a user taps on an Atom Feed, excluding Photo Gallery type.
+**Tap Atom Feed** | Measures when a user taps on an Atom Feed, including Audio type excluding Photo Gallery type.
 **Photo Album Clicked** | Measures user taps on an ATOM Photo Album (also known as a Photo Gallery).
 **Article Clicked** | Measures user taps on an ATOM article.
 **Article Item: Info Button Clicked** | Measures user taps on the 'info' button of an article.